GeoIoan/SchoolAppJavaEE/README.md

 # SchoolAppMvc

-SchoolAppMvc represents a school management application built with Java EE following the Model-View-Controller (MVC) architecture.
-This application allows users to create accounts and log in as either teachers or students.
-Teachers have the ability to perform CRUD operations related to students.
-The application is designed to support role-based access control, which will be added in the future.
+School App MVC is a pragmatic school management application developed using Java EE and adhering to the Model-View-Controller (MVC) architectural pattern.
+This application provides users with the means to create accounts and login as either teachers or students.
+Teachers can readily execute CRUD operations related to student data.
+In the future, students will gain access to their course and meeting details.
+Furthermore, the application's functionality will be structured using an impending role-based system, granting specific teachers the ability to oversee teacher-related data as per their designated roles.

 ## Application Components